 Safe and shock-absorbent

 PVC flooring for hospitals are safe, shock-absorbent, and comfortable to walk on.
+Vinyl floors thus improve the work environment for healthcare staff and increases patient safety.

 Low total cost of ownership